DOH now considering mandatory vaccination

 An infectious disease expert was concerned that only a little over half of seniors nationwide had been fully vaccinated.
 He noted that this age group had the highest morbidity and mortality, and would have a more severe disease.

-After starting the inoculation of minors age 12 to 17 the government may soon administer booster shots or third doses of the COVID-19 vaccine.
+After starting the inoculation of minors aged 12 to 17 the government may soon administer booster shots or third doses of the COVID-19 vaccine.

 FDA reviewing boosters